Bisections and cocycles on Hopf algebroids: Bisections and cocycles on ES-Hopf algebroids

-Here we look at $\CL(P,H)$ in the trivial bundle case by \cite[Lemma~4.5]{HM22} is isomorphic to a {\em cocycle Hopf algebroid} $B^e\#_\gamma H$ as in \cite{HM22}.
-This is associated to a 2-cocycle $(\la, \gamma)$ and built on $B^e\tens H$ with product
+Here we look at $\CL(P,H)$ in the trivial bundle or cleft extension case.
+By \cite[Lem.~4.5]{HM22}, this is isomorphic to a {\em cocycle Hopf algebroid} $B^e\#_\gamma H$ for a 2-cocycle $\gamma$.
+To keep things simple, we proceed with trivial $\gamma$, in which case we have a Hopf algebroid $B^e\#H$ associated to a left $H$-module algebra $B$ and built on $B^e\tens H$ with product

 and source and target maps